Dave-Vallance/bt-ccxt-store/README.md

   Note that some exchanges may send different notification data

-- Broker mapping added as I noticed that there differences between the expected order_types and retuned status's from canceling an order
+- Broker mapping added as I noticed that there differences between the expected order_types and returned status's from canceling an order

-- Added a new mappings parameter to the script with defaults.
+- Added a new mapping parameter to the script with defaults.

 - Added a new get_wallet_balance method.
 This will allow manual checking of the balance.
   The method will allow setting parameters.
 Useful for getting margin balances